nklabs/matlib/README.md

 ### Fixed-point arithmetic

 The library generally uses signed or unsigned 2's complement fixed-point arithmetic.
-Each number is specified by two parameters: it's WIDTH and its SCALE.
+Each number is specified by two parameters: its WIDTH and its SCALE.
 WIDTH indicates the the total number of bits including the sign.
-SCALE is the number of fractional bits.
+SCALE is the number of fractional bits (number of bits to the right of the binary point).

 The parameters are encapsulated in a SystemVerilog interface called __fixedp__ along with other common parameters and the clock (clk) and reset